gocolly/colly/README.md

 -   [imthaghost/goclone](https://github.com/imthaghost/goclone) Clone websites to your computer within seconds.
 -   [superiss/spidy](https://github.com/superiss/spidy) Crawl the web and collect expired domains.
 -   [docker-slim/docker-slim](https://github.com/docker-slim/docker-slim) Optimize your Docker containers to make them smaller and better.
+-   [seversky/gachifinder](https://github.com/seversky/gachifinder) an agent for asynchronous scraping, parsing and writing to some storages(elasticsearch for now)

 If you are using Colly in a project please send a pull request to add it to the list.